gbeckers/Darr/README.rst

 `here <https://darr.readthedocs.io/en/latest/rationale.html>`__.

-Under the hood, Darr uses NumPy memory-mapped arrays, which is a widely established, tested and trusted way of working with disk-based numerical arrays, and which makes Darr fully NumPy compatible.
+Under the hood, Darr uses NumPy memory-mapped arrays, which is a widely established and trusted way of working with disk-based numerical arrays, and which makes Darr fully NumPy compatible.
 This enables efficient out-of-core read/write access to potentially very large arrays.
 What Darr adds is that it automatically keeps your arrays fully documented, open, and thus widely readable.
 Further, Darr adds functionality to make your life easier in other ways, such as the support for ragged arrays, the ability to create arrays from iterators, append and truncate functionality, and the easy use of metadata.

 Flat binary files and (JSON) text files are accompanied by a README text file that explains how the array and metadata are stored (`see example arrays